dnascimb/video-upload-service/README.md

-Creating a FastAPI project that allows video uploads, stores them in an S3 bucket, and persists metadata in a database involves several components.
-Here's a step-by-step guide to building this project in a way that's scalable, efficient, and practical.
+A FastAPI project that allows video uploads, stores them in an S3 bucket, and persists metadata in a database.

-### Prerequisites:
+### Technology:

 - **Python 3.8+** (ensure it's installed on your Mac)
 - **AWS S3** credentials (set up an S3 bucket)